 If a candidate for tenure is the chair of a department, the most senior tenured member of the department acts as chair during the tenure process.
 If no senior tenured faculty member is available, the Rank and Tenure Committee, in consultation with the appropriate dean and the candidate, chooses a senior tenured faculty member from another department to act as chair.

-- By October 7 or February 7, the department head submits to the dean of the appropriate college all application materials and a recommendation letter that is based on a thorough review of the application documents in both paper and electronic format.
+- By October 7 or February 14, the department head submits to the dean of the appropriate college all application materials and a recommendation letter that is based on a thorough review of the application documents in both paper and electronic format.
 By this date, the department head also submits to the applicant a copy of the same recommendation letter.

-- By October 17 or February 21, the appropriate dean or the Director of Library Services reviews the evaluation of the department head when applicable and submits to the Chair of the Rank and Tenure Committee a recommendation letter and all application materials in both paper and electronic format.
+- By October 17 or February 28, the appropriate Dean or the Director of Library Services reviews the evaluation of the Department head when applicable and submits to the Chair of Rank and Tenure Committee a recommendation letter and all application materials in both paper and electronic format.
 The recommendation letter is to be based on a thorough review of the application materials.

 - The Rank and Tenure Committee evaluates the application and submits its recommendation, vote, and materials upon which the recommendation was based to the Vice President for Academic Affairs.
 The recommendation is submitted in paper and electronic formats.

 - Having received the documents by January 10 or April 22, the President of the University reviews them and renders a final decision.
 The President or the Vice President for Academic Affairs informs the faculty member of the status of the application, including the recommendations of all reviewing bodies.
 In the case of a negative decision, the criteria not met are communicated to the applicant.

 All materials submitted by the applicant will be returned at the conclusion of the process.